FAQ

 During my application process...

-You can send them reminders by logging into your application and selecting "Send Again" under the "Recommender Information" section.
+You can send your letter writer reminders by logging into your application and selecting "Send Again" under the "Recommender Information" section.
 Please note that once you send them a reminder, you will not be able to send the reminder again until 5 days have passed.

 No. Do not be alarmed if you are not invited to interview.
 If the admissions committee needs more information from the applicant, they will recommend an interview; however, it does not guarantee admission.